 This Low-Fat Vegetarian Dinner cat food from Evanger’s is made entirely from healthy vegetables and grains to help your cat lose weight.
 It contains beneficial fruits and vegetables, like sweet potatoes, blueberries, peas, and carrots.
 Evanger’s has added taurine into the formula to help support your cat’s overall wellbeing, as well as essential vitamins and minerals.
 The food is also low in fat to reduce overall caloric intake and is made with no artificial preservatives, fillers, or salt.

 Keep in mind that this food should only be used as a temporary measure or as a side dish to your cat’s other food, not as their main food source.
 Cats cannot remain healthy on a vegetarian diet, as they need certain amino acids, such as taurine and L-carnitine, provided from meat to thrive.
 Several customers also reported that the food is dry and chunky, making it difficult to eat.

-5. Solid Gold Weight Control Grain-Free Adult Dry Cat Food
+5. Solid Gold Adult Grain-Free Weight Control Cat Food

 One major issue with this food is the high carbohydrate content of 37%, which is not ideal for weight loss.
 Plus, many customers reported that their cats wouldn’t eat it because it has a strong fish odor.

 6. Purina Pro Plan Focus Weight Management Canned Cat Food